Speed Up Muscle Recovery After Workouts

 How can I Speed Up Muscle Recovery After Workouts?

-If you’ve been pushing yourself in the gym, trying a new workout style, or just getting back into fitness, you might be dealing with sore muscles.
-That stiff, achy feeling a day or two after exercise is called delayed-onset muscle soreness (DOMS), and it’s totally normal!
+If you’ve ever pushed hard in the gym, tried a new workout style, or gotten back into fitness after a break, you probably know the feeling—sore, stiff muscles that show up a day or two later.
+This is called delayed-onset muscle soreness (DOMS), and it’s a completely normal part of the muscle-repair process.

 Quick Tips for Muscle Recovery

-• Drink plenty of water (at least 2 liters a day).
+• Drink enough water (at least 2 liters daily).

-• Take rest days—your muscles need time to repair.
+• Take rest days—your muscles grow when you rest.

-• Eat protein with every meal to support muscle repair.
+• Eat protein with every meal to rebuild muscle fibers.

 • Stretch after workouts to improve flexibility.